U.S. appeals courts to consider legality of Trump's latest travel ban

 Last week, for example, the president shared on Twitter anti-Muslim videos posted by a far-right British party leader.

 In response to the tweet, Neal Katyal, attorney for the State of Hawaii Tweeted: “Thanks!
 See you in court next week.”
+The ACLU said in a letter sent to the Supreme Court on Monday that the group planned to file a motion that would expand the record to include the recent statements by the President.

-Reporting by Mica Rosenberg in New York; editing by Sue Horton and Grant McCool
+Reporting by Mica Rosenberg in New York; editing by Grant McCool and Andrew Hay